sztupy/kossuth-map/README.md

 There's plenty of sports complexes in Hungary.
 To be the furthest from one, you have to be just North-East of  Hortobágy National Park in the middle of nowhere, where the closest complex will be a mere 12km away.

+On average, if you are in a random place in Hungary, it's likely you will be within 3.5km of a Sports Complex.

 Large resolution map:
 ![Stadion large](https://raw.githubusercontent.com/sztupy/kossuth-map/master/images/stadionok.jpg)